 - Permission must be granted from the author of the social media post before publication in the Media.

 - The goal of the Media marketing is to promote and expand the Media viewing audience.

 - The publicity team will work with all aspects of the Media.

-- Contests are run by members of the 026 staff and regulated by the school’s marketing team and EICs.
+- Contests are run by members of the publicity team.

 - Every contest must have its own set of rules which will be posted in a place visible to the student body and contest participants.

 - All contest rules will be posted on FHNtoday.com, or made available, if requested, to contest participants.
 All contest rules are to be tailored and agreed upon by the Editorial Board before the start of a contest.

 - Members of Media staffs will not be eligible to participate in any Media sponsored contests.